 - Up to six months of jail time

 - Up to one year with a driver’s license suspension

 - Possible punitive damages awarded to the alleged victim

 These penalties are heightened for drivers who have prior DUI convictions.
-Since they only increase from this base level, and since this base level is already quite serious, it is recommended that anyone charged with a DUI after a car accident contacts the knowledgeable DUI defense lawyers at the Simmrin Law Group as soon as possible.
+Since they only increase from this base level, and since this base level is already quite serious, we recommend anyone charged with a DUI after a car accident to contact the knowledgeable DUI defense lawyers at the Simmrin Law Group as soon as possible.

 Call the Simmrin Law Group Today